-He could have told Hee Joo it would take him more time to get back her brother while he goes through the police investigation so he can logically think of what he should do and how.
+He could have told Hee Joo it would take him more time to get back her brother while he goes through the police investigation so he can logically think of his next step.
 What was he rushing for exactly?
 Any experienced lawyer would have been able to get him out of the police investigation, he’s rich he can do it.

-The writer tried to create a sense of urgency when there isn’t really anything at stake.
-The writer portrays Yoo Jin Woo’s character as a rational smart man yet he made the most irrational incomprehensible decisions that don’t even match his character description and for what? it’s just a game!
+The writer tried to create a sense of urgency when there isn’t really anything at stake if you pause to think about it.
+The writer portrays Yoo Jin Woo’s character as a rational smart man yet he made the most irrational incomprehensible decisions that don’t even match his character description.

 Also, how can a teenager be able to craft up to 100 missions in a game and think so far with the resources he had? how could he have plotted it out like that (telling Emma to kill bugs like that)?
 Also, J One has a smart team why couldn’t they decode the issue or find the source of the error?
 A team of professionals is surely able to detect and dissect every tiny detail of the game… that’s also another thing I don’t understand.
 I could be wrong with this part because I am not a programmer or developer but it just doesn’t add up logically speaking. correct me if I am wrong!

 For a drama to come a full circle everything needs to be top-notch, the writing, the directing, the production quality, the acting, and the chemistry.
 All parts of this drama were near perfect except for the script.